 So you have discovered a wild animal that looks to be in trouble?
-Here are some guidelines for the best way to assist them and when to contact Wild Care on our Animal Helpline 508-240-2255.
+Here are some guidelines for the best way to assist them and when to contact Wild Care on our Wildlife Helpline 508-240-2255.

 For the most part, it is easy to gauge when an adult animal may need help from a rehabilitator.
 However being on Cape Cod means you may see lots of sea birds, and they require more guidance and counsel.

 If you observe and can approach a sea bird (cormorants, gannets, loons etc..) on the beach, it is most likely compromised, because with the exception of gulls, they don’t tend to come to land.
 Call Wild Care immediately because they can be dangerous to humans.
 Don’t try to rescue the bird on your own – we can coach you over the phone and answer questions about what type of bird you have encountered.

 When it comes to wildlife infants, deciding whether or not to interfere on their behalf is not so easy.
 Here are some tips to help you recognize when they need help.